TKomericki/Rhetos-wiki/Creating-a-Rhetos-package.md

-﻿Rhetos package is a plugin for Rhetos applications that extends features of Rhetos framework.
+﻿Rhetos package is a plugin for Rhetos apps that extends features of Rhetos framework.
 It is essentially a **NuGet** package that can contain:

 * DSL scripts